markuskimius/bashlib/doc/bash.md

 myvar=$(myfunction)
 ```

+However, when a value is passed in such manner any _trailing_ newlines are
-As noted in the [scope section](#scope), however, any modification made to the
+inconveniently removed.
+Also, as noted in the [scope section](#scope), any
-environment within the subshell are lost upon its completion, so a function
+modification made to the environment within the subshell are lost upon its
-called in such manner must be stateless.
+completion, so a function called in such manner must be stateless.

-To write a stateful function that also returns a value, the value must be
+To write a stateful function that also returns a value, or a function that may
-returned without a subshell using a different technique.
-One such technique is
+return trailing newlines, the value must be returned without a subshell, using
-for the caller to pass the name of a variable to the function to which it wants
+another technique.
+One such technique is for the caller to pass the name of a
-the value(s) written.
+variable to the function to which it wants the value(s) written.
 For example:

 ```bash
 function myfunction() {